DinkelTwinkel/TAMBOT-2.0/patterns/gachaModes/innKeeping/AI_DIALOGUE_README.md

   - Current mood
   - Time of day and weather
   - Recent events in the game world
+- **All dialogue limited to 50 characters maximum for clean display**

 ### 👤 Player Dialogue
 - Generates natural customer comments based on: